My personal grief story after losing my Dad to leukaemia. This is a true account of my emotions, one month on.

 First of all, it can be summarised in one simple word – BUSY!
 Now that the initial grief is over and the funeral is out of the way, there is a sort of “business as usual” mentality.
 Of course, there isn’t a “usual” anymore, and things have changed, but sadly the home won’t run itself

 A few times I have “felt” him.
 It’s an odd feeling, but not one that I want to run from.
 A few times I have “felt” his scooter, “heard” his walking stick or his voice.
-I expect it, anticipate it evening, and yet as happens in grief, it never comes.
+I expect it, anticipate it even, and yet as happens in grief, it never comes.
 I wish I’d recorded that sound now, if only so that I could listen to it over and over again.

 One of the most damning things is that quite a few people seem to expect or want me back to my “old self” just one month after losing Dad.
 There is no “old self” anymore, she is gone, she is a husk.
-I like to think of it like when a caterpillar becomes a butterfly, I am in my metamorphosis stage.
+I like to think of it like when a caterpillar becomes a butterfly; I am in my metamorphosis stage.
 The caterpillar that was no longer is, I have had to cocoon for a while to develop myself and emerge as I will be.
 How will that be?
-Who knows?
+Who knows right now?
 But I will no longer be what I was.

 Two big changes have come about me, both of them quite melancholic.
 First of all, I have developed an awareness of life, I’ve developed an awareness of our finite existence and our mortality.
 I no longer fear death, I embrace it, but like any journey, I don’t want to sit by and ride it out.
 I want to breathe in all the sights, sounds and smells and fully embrace the joy of my simply living, of being and existing.
 It’s mindfulness at its best.
 There is so much beauty in the world when you truly stop and appreciate it.